 You probably know what the answer is when you ask kids which toppings they would like on their ice cream, right!?
-Exactly: All!
+Exactly: All of them!
 As long as it is colorful and sweet, they usually don’t shy away from the weirdest combos.
 Now, looking at this popular summertime treat from the Philippines could make you think that this is exactly what happened.
-And even the dessert’s name quite precisely describes its look as Halo-halo stands for mishmash in Tagalog.
+And even the dessert’s name quite precisely describes its look as Halo-Halo stands for mishmash in Tagalog.

 A Rainbow Made Of Sweets

+Well, let’s take a closer look at the beloved chaos.
 The layered dessert is a wild and colorful mix of sweet treats and comes in many different variations.
-Though, any proper Halo-Halo will usually contain some standard ingredients such as shaved ice, mung beans, kidney beans, garbanzos, coconut strips, crushed young rice and plantains.
+Though, any proper Halo-Halo will usually contain some standard ingredients such as shaved ice, mung beans, kidney beans, garbanzos, coconut strips (Macapuno), crushed young rice (Pinipig) and saba bananas.

-All of these are complemented depending on region and taste by various other ingredients.
-Examples hereof are agar or gelatin cubes, jackfruit, star apple, tapioca or sago starch.
-A very popular addition that goes by the name “nata de coco” is another Filipino specialty that you may not have encountered before.
+All of these basics are complemented depending on region and taste by various other ingredients.
+Examples hereof are agar or gelatin cubes, jackfruit, star apple, tapioca, Kaong palm fruit or sago starch.
+A very popular addition that goes by the name Nata de Coco is another Filipino specialty that you may not have encountered before.
 The chewy and translucent jelly is made by fermenting coconut water.
 You see we could go on and on with possible toppings.
 The list is sheer endless.

 Now, you probably wonder: why do they not mention this extraordinarily beautiful scoop of violet ice cream at all?
 And you are right.
 In the modern version of the Filipino dessert, ube ice cream is probably its most distinct element.
 Ube is a special purple yam native to the Philippines.
 Especially in a boiled and mashed form, known as ube halaya, the root has always been lending its sweet, nutty flavor and vibrant color to many traditional Filipino desserts.
 While classic ube halaya has been an integral part of Halo-Halo for a long time, the purple ice cream is a more recent addition.

-Once all these different fruits, beans and other sweets are layered on top of each other in a bowl or tall glass and covered with shaved ice, the whole mix receives a generous serving of evaporated milk for some extra creamy sweetness.
+So, once all the different fruits, beans and other sweets are layered on top of each other in a bowl or tall glass and covered with shaved ice, the whole mix receives a generous serving of evaporated milk for some extra creamy sweetness.
 Ube ice cream, ube halaya or leche flan crown the delicious mishmash.
 And since more is more, combining all three toppings is not a crime either.

 How To Make Halo-Halo At Home